frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 import freestyle.rpc.server.implicits._
 import gserver.implicits._

-import scala.concurrent.{Await, Future}
-import scala.concurrent.duration.Duration

 object RPCServer {

   def main(args: Array[String]): Unit =
-    Await.result(server[GrpcServerApp.Op].bootstrapM[Future], Duration.Inf)
+    server[GrpcServerApp.Op].bootstrapM[IO].unsafeRunSync()

 }
 ```

-Fortunately, once all the runtime requirements are in place (**`import gserver.implicits._`**), we only have to write the previous piece of code, which primarily, should be the same in all cases (except if your target Monad is different from `scala.concurrent.Future`).
+Fortunately, once all the runtime requirements are in place (**`import gserver.implicits._`**), we only have to write the previous piece of code, which primarily, should be the same in all cases (except if your target Monad is different from `cats.effects.IO`).

 ### Client